 Fresh garlic adds a big boost and a distinctive garlic presence to the pasta salad.
-There's roughly six cloves of garlic in this recipe.
+There are roughly six cloves of garlic in this recipe.

 If fresh garlic isn't available, garlic powder can be substituted.
 Use about ¼ teaspoon of garlic powder for each clove of garlic.